gridfw/render/README.md

 }
 ```

+The plugin expects all views are precompiled (This for performance purpose).
+To compile your views, see Gridfw-compiler for more information on how to do it.

+## Supported engines:
+You need to precompile your views. @see Gridfw-compiler for supported render engines.
+We support: pug, ejs, template, ...
+You can add your custom render too.

 ## Options:
 We recommande to keep default values for all options (do not set any option).
 Keeping "convention over configuration" will keep your life easy ;)